dmitryduev/tails/readme.md

 Each worker is initialized with a `TailsWorker` instance that maintains a `Fritz` connection and preloads Tails.
 The candidate comet detections, if any, are posted to `Fritz` together with auto-annotations (cross-matches from the MPC and SkyBot) and auxiliary data.
+  - By default, spins up a `dask.distributed.LocalCluster`, whose parameters are defined in `config.yaml`, and a sentinel process, both managed with `supervisor` inside the `tails_sentinel_1` Docker container.
+  To use an external `dask.distributed` cluster, the user needs to simply provide its host and the scheduler port and remove the `dask-cluster` `supervisor` program in the config.

 On Fritz, the posted results look like the following: